AmigaVision is the ultimate Amiga games & demo scene setup for MiSTer & Pocket FPGAs, Raspberry Pi + emulators — and Amiga 1200, 4000 & CD32.

 • People who care how games play, not just how many there are

-• FPGA and real-hardware users who want parity
+• FPGA, emulator and real-hardware users who want parity with the original experience

 • Anyone tired of tweaking configs instead of playing